cx-language/cx/examples/voxel-game/README.md

 # voxel-game

-A Minecraft-style voxel game written in cx: procedurally generated blocky terrain with trees, first-person walking and jumping, block breaking and placing, rendered with OpenGL 3.3.
+A Minecraft-style voxel game written in cx: procedurally generated and textured blocky terrain with trees, first-person walking and jumping, block breaking and placing, rendered with OpenGL 3.3.
 It uses the [GLFW](https://www.glfw.org) C library for window management.
+Block textures are generated procedurally at startup into a texture atlas (see `texture.cx`).

 ## Building